NC Health Information Exchange Authority (NC HIEA)

-The NC HIEA operates North Carolina’s statewide health information exchange, a secure, standardized electronic system in which providers can share important patient health information.
+The NC HIEA operates North Carolina’s statewide health information exchange - now called NC HealthConnex - a secure, standardized electronic system in which providers can share important patient health information.
 The use of this system promotes the access, exchange, and analysis of health information.
 NC HealthConnex enables participating organizations to:

 - Save time and reduce paperwork

 - Facilitate more informed treatment decision-making

 - Improve care coordination, quality of care, and enable better health outcomes